Prepare to indulge your taste buds with the ultimate culinary treat as we delve into the delectable and diverse world of Belgian cuisine.

 Furthermore, it is tradition to hide a black bean or a small toy figurine in the middle of the cake.
 And whoever gets the slice that contains it becomes king – or queen – for the day.
 You can find out the dates of other public holidays and celebrations in Belgium in our guide.

 Saint Martin’s Day goose dinner

-On November 11, some people in the east of Flanders and around Ypres celebrate Saint Martin’s Day (Saint Maarten in Flemish) with a traditional goose meal.
+On November 11, some people in the east of Flanders and around Ypres celebrate Saint Martin’s Day (Saint Maarten in Dutch) with a traditional goose meal.
 This succulent dish is a very old tradition in many parts of Europe and a way of remembering Saint Martin – the Bishop of Tours.
 During this time, children also parade through the streets with paper lanterns and candles and sing songs about Saint Martin.
 In the German-speaking parts of Belgium, large processions also take place.